 Ironically, a frequent charge made by critics is that publishing this information increased the risk of persecution of homosexuals in e.g. Iran.
 However, the same people spent a lot of time drawing attention to the dataset by their criticism of the study, and are thus guilty of the same charge.

-Incidentally, the OKCupid affair was caused by another mentally ill, toxic SJW also named Oliver: Oliver Keyes (nickname: IronHolds).
+Incidentally, the OKCupid affair was caused by another mentally ill individual named Oliver: Oliver Keyes (nickname: IronHolds).
 This guy is also so annoying that someone bothered to make an Encyclopedia Dramatica profile for him.

 Despite Kirkegaard’s insistence otherwise, OpenPsych and its journals are pseudojournals: they do not use peer review and are filled with Kirkegaard’s publications.
 For example the OpenPsych journals show typical signs of a pseudojournal: high percentage of content written by one of the journal’s creator, Kirkegaard himself.
 As of 23 August 2017: